steven-twerdochlib/FinancialAI-Website/README.md

-# FinancialAI Vue Starter
+# FinancialAI Vue

-A minimal Vue 3 + Vite + Tailwind starter configured with:

-- Hero background (blurred, angled spreadsheet image)
-- Light + Dark mode toggle
-- Navbar, Hero, Footer components
-- Tailwind CSS preconfigured
+A Vue 3 project designed to promote FinancialAI company, team and products.

 ## Quick start